 Imagine: You visit a casino once in your life to play roulette and place a single bet of € 1,000 on the number 12 because that’s your birthday.
 The wheel spins and finally the ball drops into the 12-pocket of the wheel.
 Instead of paying out € 35,000 the croupier tells you with a smirk on his face:

-From the results of Example 2, Method B (Walter Hauck and Donald Schuirmann are pioneers of statistics in bioequivalence):
+From the results of Example 2, Method B (the co-authors Walter Hauck and Donald Schuirmann are pioneers of statistics in bioequivalence):

 […] we obtain a two-sided CI for the ratio (T/R) of geometric means of 88.45—116.38%, which meets the 80–125% acceptance criterion.
 We stop here and conclude BE, irrespective of the fact that we have not yet achieved the desired power of 80% (power = 66.3%).